-Since his retirement from the IDF, Mr. Almog has been integrating volunteer activities in the Aleh Negev-Nahalat Eran rehabilitative village he established for people with intellectual and developmental disabilities, alongside wide-ranging international business pursuits and national missions:
+Since his retirement from the IDF, Mr. Almog has been integrating volunteer activities in the ALEH Negev-Nahalat Eran rehabilitative village he established for people with intellectual and developmental disabilities, alongside wide-ranging national missions and social involvement:

-- Chairman, Closing the Gaps Organization, offering help and support to young people following their army service, to enable them to integrate within society
+- Chairman, Closing the Gaps Organization, offering support to young people upon their completion of army service, to help them integrate within society

-- Chairman of the committee investigating the Hizbullah kidnapping of two IDF reservists soldiers, Ehud Goldwasser and Eldad Regev, as well as the circumstances leading to the outbreak of the war in 2006.
+- Chairman of the committee investigating the Hizbullah kidnapping of two IDF reservist soldiers, Ehud Goldwasser and Eldad Regev, as well as the circumstances leading to the outbreak of the war in 2006

 Special Honors and Awards:

-Doron Almog’s contribution to the security and social betterment of Israel has been acknowledged with a number of awards:
+Doron Almog’s contribution to the security and social betterment of Israel has been acknowledged with numerous awards:

 - 2016: The Israel Prize for lifetime achievement & special contribution to society and the State

 - 2016: The Yigal Alon Award for Exemplary Pioneering Social Activities presented to ALEH Negev-Nahalat Eran.